-- GIF (.gif) images have a lower quality than JPEGs and are restricted to 256 colors.
-Consequently, I don’t advise you using them for large product images.
+GIF (.gif) images have a lower quality than JPEGs and are restricted to 256 colors.
+Consequently, I don’t advise you to use them for large product images.
 However, they will perfectly do for smaller images with few colors, for instance, icons.

-- PNG (.png) images have two versions – PNG-8 and PNG-24.
-While working with this image type always bear in mind that PNG-24 file size is three times larger than PNG-8.
+PNG (.png) images have two versions – PNG-8 and PNG-24.
+While working with this image type, always remember that the PNG-24 file size is three times larger than PNG-8.
 The main advantage of PNGs is their ability to handle transparency.
 So, they work well as logos.

 Have you already decided what file type you need?
-Then it’s high time to get acquainted with free online image optimizer tools.
+Then it’s high time to get acquainted with free image optimization tools.